Orange River

 The Orange River (from Afrikaans/Dutch: Oranjerivier) is a river in Southern Africa.
 It is the longest river in South Africa.
 With a total length of 2432 km, the Orange River Basin extends from Lesotho into South Africa and Namibia to the north.
 It rises in the Drakensberg mountains in Lesotho, flowing westwards through South Africa to the Atlantic Ocean.
 The river forms part of the international borders between South Africa and Lesotho and between South Africa and Namibia, as well as several provincial borders within South Africa.
 Except for Upington, it does not pass through any major cities.
 The Orange River plays an important role in the South African economy by providing water for irrigation and hydroelectric power.
 The river was named the Orange River in honour of the Dutch ruling family, the House of Orange, by the Dutch explorer Robert Jacob Gordon.
 Other names include simply the word for river, in Khoekhoegowab orthography written as !Garib, which is rendered in Afrikaans as Gariep River with the intrusion of a velar fricative in place of the alveolar click, Groote River (derived from Kai !Garib) or Senqu River (used in Lesotho), derived from ǂNū "Black".
-It is known in isiZulu as isAngqu.
+It is known in isiXhosa as iGqili.